 Multiple myeloma (MM) patients are often told that their cancer “is incurable but very treatable.”
 When I was first diagnosed with multiple myeloma I found this statement to be confusing.
 When I found a study showing that cannabidiol kills myeloma and enhances Velcade, I understood how MM could be incurable but treatable.

 The study linked and excerpted below is an excellent example of how multiple myeloma is incurable but treatable.
 Your oncologist will admit that Velcade (bortezomib) will eventually stop working.
 But cannabidiol is cytotoxic to MM and it enhances the efficacy of Velcade.

 Cannabidiol causes your MM to be more sensitive to Velcade.
 More importantly, there are many other evidence-based, non-toxic therapies that also make your MM more sensitive to Velcade.

 Myeloma is about two things:

-MMers usually don’t die from their cancer.
+Myeloma patients often don’t die from their cancer.
 They die from health problems caused by their cancer such as bone damage and/or from the toxicity caused by chemotherapy and radiation.

 The solution?
 Take an integrative approach to managing your multiple myeloma.
 Enhance the efficacy of chemotherapy and while you reduce the toxicity.
-I live an anti-MM lifestyle based on nutrition, supplementation, lifestyle, bone health and mind-body therapies.
+I live an anti-myeloma lifestyle based on nutrition, supplementation, lifestyle, bone health and mind-body therapies.